matheusgasparx/authnuxt/README.md

-This repo is about auth system
+This repo is about authentication system study